magento/devdocs/guides/v2.0/install-gde/prereq/file-system-perms.md

 ---

 <h2 id="zip-perms">Set file system ownership and permissions</h2>
-The following sections discuss how to set file system ownership and permissions:
+This topic discusses how to set file system ownership and permissions before you install the Magento software:

-*	<a href="#install-perms-import">Why we recommend you set file system permissions</a>
-*	<a href="#install-perms-set">File system permissions and ownership</a>

-<h3 id="install-perms-import">Why we recommend you set file system permissions</h3>
-{% include install/file-system-perms1-why.html %}

-<h3 id="install-perms-set">File system permissions and ownership</h3>
-{% include install/file-system-perms2-how.md %}
+{% include install/file-system-perms-before.md %}